tsubik/tsubik.github.io/_posts/2012-08-23-new-personal-website-released.md

   This is a static site generation tool which allows you to use layouts, templates, and many nice features.
   Building site with <a href="http://jekyllrb.com/">Jekyll</a> could be a topic for another blog post, though.
   At first, I was trying to play with a tool called <a href="https://github.com/Code52/pretzel">Pretzel</a>
   which is a Jekyll .NET port.
-Although, after having so many troubles with it, I decided to leave it at that moment.
+Although, after having so many troubles with it, I decided to not use it.
 * Have a responsive design to adapt to mobile devices screens.
 * Be plain, simple and without any unnecessary fireworks.

-I pretty sure I met these requirements and I hope you will like my new design.
-Enjoy.
+I'm pretty sure I met those requirements and I hope you will like my new design.

-Check the code of site out on <a href="https://github.com/tsubik/tsubik.github.io">Github</a>
+Check the code hosted on <a href="https://github.com/tsubik/tsubik.github.io">Github</a>